srinathvrao/srinathvrao/README.md

 ### Hi there 👋

+I'm Srinath.
+I like playing video games, and building software.

+- 🌱 My Experience ...
+- I was a Computer Vision Research Intern for over a year, and I co-wrote a paper.
+I it presented at IEEE CICT, 2020.
+- I was also a Data Science Intern at AstraZeneca, where I worked on projects in Cheminformatics and Bioinformatics.

+- 🔭 I’m currently working on ...
+- VLocNet (A vision-based navigation algorithm)
+- A Kaggle competition I've got my eyes on :eyes:

+- 👯 I’m looking to work on ...
+Lunar and/or Martian Vehicles that use Computer Vision and SLAM algorithms sometime in the future, why not?

+- ⚡ Fun fact: ...
+I can solve the Rubik's cube [kinda fast.](https://www.worldcubeassociation.org/persons/2015SRIN10) :D

 <!--
 **srinathvrao/srinathvrao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.